marcinus/knotx-fragments-chrome-extension/README.md

 To provide this functionality we include SingleFile extension in our extension.
 Information about how to include SingleFile API into extension you can find [here](https://github.com/gildas-lormeau/SingleFile/wiki/How-to-integrate-the-API-of-SingleFile-into-an-extension)

-User can dump page by click on 'dump page button' in extention popup.
-This click fire the following data flow:
+Users can dump a page by clicking on the 'dump page button' in the extension popup.
+It fires the following data flow:

 ```
 popup -> background -> content -> popup